univiemops/iml/README.md

-# Interpret ml data analysis (IMLDA)
+# IML data analysis (IMLDA)
-Interpretable machine-learning for data analysis
+Interpretable machine-learning data analysis

 How to install
 (1)  Install anaconda (tested with 2023.03-1)